borgbackup/borgbackup.github.io/releases/borg-1.1.rst

   - -e/--encryption is now a mandatory option with no default value.
     Previously the default value was "repokey".
-  - the short form of --append-only (-a) has been removed.
+  - The short form of --append-only (-a) has been removed.
-  - running "borg init" via a "borg serve --append-only" server will *not* create an append-only repository any more.
+  - Running "borg init" via a "borg serve --append-only" server will *not* create an append-only repository anymore.
 Use "borg init --append-only" to initialize an append-only repository.

 - borg create: